darcy1193/codeTutorial/cCodeTutorial.md

     printf("text here %identifier", variableToBePrinted) ;

   In this exampple if variableToBePrinted were a character the "identifier" used to print it would be "c".
-So for come char c the statement to print c's value is:
+So for some char c the statement to print c's value is:

     printf("c's value is %c", c);